tammiramsey/tammiramsey/README.md

 - 👋 Hi, I’m @tammiramsey
-- 👀 I’m interested in learning to code, knitting, reading, being a mom, teaching high school CS, new career opportunities
+- 👀 I’m interested in learning to code, knitting, reading, being a mom, teaching high school CS
-- 🌱 I’m currently learning more about HTML, CSS, and JS.
-I am also learning C++ for a required graduate course
+- 🌱 I’m currently learning more about React
-- 💞️ I’m looking to collaborate on not sure yet - still in learning mode
+- 💞️ I’m looking to collaborate on how to use Github in the CS classroom
 - 📫 How to reach me @tammi_ramsey

 <!---